 - rapid heart rate

 Social anxiety disorder has a direct impact on your daily life.
 It could affect normal daily situations like going to work and talking to clients, meeting with friends, attending a wedding, or having a relationship.
 This makes is very difficult for a person with social anxiety disorder to have a normal life.
-Other situations that commonly provoke anxiety include
+Other situations that commonly provoke anxiety include the following.2

 - Eating or drinking in front of others

 - Writing or working in front of others